-Warning signs in children and adolescents of possible child sexual abuse
+Warning signs in children

-- Nightmares, sleeping problems
+- Suddenly having nightmares or other sleeping problems

 - Becoming withdrawn or very clingy

-- Regressing to younger behaviours, e.g. bedwetting
+- Regressing to younger behaviours, such as bedwetting

 - Unaccountable fear of particular places or people

-- Outburst of anger
+- Outbursts of anger

 - Changes in eating habits

-Any one sign doesn't mean that a child was or is being sexually abused, but the presence of several warning signs suggests that you should begin to ask questions and consider seeking help.
 Keep in mind that some of these signs can emerge at other times of stress such as:

 - During a divorce